sissbruecker/linkding-fly-io/README.md

 ```

 This will:
-- build a custom Docker image based on the latest linkding image
+- build a custom Docker image for your application, based on the latest linkding image
 - upload it to the fly.io container registry
 - create a release for your application